Skip to content

 Reclaim cons:

-All the action is on the Planner screen.
+As you move through your day, all the action is on the Planner screen.
 It has a calendar view in the center with three lists on the right side: priority habits, open tasks, and low-priority habits.
 You can keep track of what's left to do with just a glance, great to keep your focus as you work.

 You can enter all the tasks you have to tackle manually, and Reclaim will start dropping them on your schedule on its own.
 Better yet, you can integrate a wide range of task management apps and turn on sync, automating the whole process.
 As it populates your near future, it'll keep an eye out for deadlines, defending the time needed to complete critical tasks from an out-of-the-blue 1:1.
 Speaking of 1:1s, Reclaim empowers your weekly catch-ups by rescheduling any recurring meetings if someone has to cancel, finding the best time slot for both and sending the appropriate notifications.